Multiple zeta values, WZ-pairs and infinite sums computations: Preliminaries

-~\\[0.01in] The motivic dimension of $\CMZV{N}{w}$ for small $N$ is well-known \cite{delignegroupes}.
+The motivic dimension of $\CMZV{N}{w}$ for small $N$ is known \cite{delignegroupes}.
 For small $N$ and $w$, we have an explicit database on expressing each such CMZVs into a linear combination of elements, whose number equals the motivic dimension.
 For $N=1, 2$, this is classical work of \cite{ihara2006derivation}, \cite{hoffman1997algebra}, Zhao (\cite{zhao2016multiple}, \cite{ZhaoStandard},\cite{zhao2008multiple}) made important progress on general $N$.
 Reaching the motivic dimension for general $N$ is still open, currently it's only known for $N\leq 8$ (\cite{au2022iterated}).
 Due to limited space, this article has the occasion to use $N=1,2,4,6$ only.

 For level $N=1,2$, an extensive database is the MZV datamine \cite{MZVdatamine}.
-For higher level, the only known source for such data seems to be author's Mathematica package, which can be downloaded \href{https://www.researchgate.net/publication/357601353}{here}.
-We will use such an explicit reduction into (a set of arbitrarily chosen) basis element\footnote{we remark that the word "basis" is misnomer, it's not known whether they're truly linear independent, but for explicit calculation, this does not matter.} for our calculation. ~\\[0.01in]
+For higher level, the only known (provable) reduction database\footnote{there are empirical databases which are based on very high precision numerical relations, for example, \cite{henn2017evaluating} for level 6 weight $\leq 6$ CMZVs} seems to be author's Mathematica package\footnote{which can be downloaded at https://www.researchgate.net/publication/357601353}.
+We will use such an explicit reduction into (a set of arbitrarily chosen) basis element\footnote{we remark that the word "basis" is misnomer, it's not known whether they're truly linear independent, but for explicit calculation, this does not matter.} for explicit calculation. ~\\[0.01in]